junyang224/ROBI_Toolkit/README.md

 Institute for Aerospace Studies, University of Toronto

 # Citation
-If you find ROBI dataset useful in your research, please consider citing:
+If you find ROBI dataset useful in your work, please consider citing:

     @inproceedings{yang2021robi,
       title={ROBI: A Multi-View Dataset for Reflective Objects in Robotic Bin-Picking},